datacenter/aci-tac-scripts/easy-spine-elam-master/README.md

 2022-06-08T14:57:49 CLI's sent to hardware are saved in /tmp/elam_output-mod<id>
 2022-06-08T14:57:49 FINISHED!
 ```

+# Viewing the Generated Report
+The parsed ereport files (if applicable) can be viewed by cat-ing the files mentioned when the script completes.
+For more information about understanding the contents of the ereport, take a look at CiscoLive session BRKDCN-3900a and BRKDCN-3900b

 # Additional Information
 - On modular spine ALL traffic goes to the FM's.
 Even if the ingress and egress ports are on the same module, asic, and slice.